- Swimming safely in surf

 When and where do Junior Lifeguards meet?

-The Junior Lifeguard program begins in early July and runs through early August.
-Classes meet on Mondays, Wednesdays, and Fridays, from 9:30 am until 12:30 pm at Marconi Beach in Wellfleet.
+The Junior Lifeguard program begins July 5 and runs through August 9.
+Classes meet on Mondays, Wednesdays, and Thursdays, from 9:30 am until 12:30 pm at Marconi Beach in Wellfleet.

 Describe a day in the Junior Lifeguard class.